dzhang2324/dzhang2324.github.io/_pages/about.md

 Outside of my technical hobbies, I like to play basketball, powerlift, and make and look for new music.

-I am also an aspiring writer: this website was created in part to post my writings.
-You can look at them in the [Blog section.](https://dzhang2324.github.io/year-archive/)
+I would also like to start writing: this website was created in part to post them online.
+You can read them in the [Blog section.](https://dzhang2324.github.io/year-archive/)